matholroyd/tworgy/README.markdown

 * Add icon to a google map
 * Get the location of the icon dragged onto the map
 * Display a bunch of locations as icons on a google map
+* Allow users to login using Twitter + OAuth

 * Use OAuth to enable a user to create a twitter list on their accounts
 * Associate twitter list with a place/icon on google map
 * Ask if want to tweet the newly created association (locations <-> twitter list)
+* Allow a user to add themselves to a twitter list (as follower and user followed)

 User goals & workflow
 ---------------------